 The second-highest figure in Tibetan Buddhism, whose life became a decades-long struggle for his people's rights under Chinese rule.

-Recognized as the Panchen Lama at age six, Choekyi Gyaltsen was thrust into a role of immense spiritual and political gravity.
-After the Dalai Lama fled Tibet in 1959, the young Panchen Lama remained, becoming a rare high-ranking voice for Tibetans within the Chinese system.
-His 1962 petition to Chinese leaders, a detailed critique of their policies, led to over a decade of imprisonment and public humiliation.
-Released in the late 1970s, he was used as a symbolic figure by the Chinese government but never fully relinquished his duty to his people.
-His sudden death in 1989, shortly after a meeting with the Dalai Lama's envoy, remains shrouded in controversy, cementing his status as a tragic and pivotal figure in Tibet's modern history.
+Choekyi Gyaltsen was recognized as the 10th Panchen Lama at age six.
+After the Dalai Lama fled Tibet in 1959, the young Panchen Lama remained in China.
+In 1962 he submitted a detailed petition criticizing Chinese policies in Tibet.
+That petition led to more than a decade of imprisonment and public humiliation.
+Released in the late 1970s, he served as a symbolic figure for the Chinese government while continuing to advocate for Tibetans.
+His sudden death in 1989, shortly after meeting with the Dalai Lama's envoy, remains controversial.

 1928–1945